 Ravi Thakran, C hairman and Managing Partner, L CATTERTON ASIA

 Value creation: Go beyond the basics

 If GPs are going to deliver Alpha in 2018 and beyond, they have to understand changing business models and consumer behaviour, and the impact of disruptive technologies.
 GPs need to retool their value creation capabilities, and while the basic ingredients for success remain the same, only those who can transform portfolio companies profitably will outperform.
-Our panel of international and local experts ask:
+Our panel of experts ask:

 - What approaches to value creation have been most successful, and can international experiences be applied in China?

 - What are the best ways to ensure management team buy-in?

 - How can GPs take advantage of new and potentially disruptive technologies to create value for portfolio companies?

 - How do you build an efficient operating team?

 Moderated by: Doris Guo, Partner, ADAMS STREET PARTNERS